R1c4rdCo5t4/fcul-mei-notes/2sem/TC/9-optimization-and-dataflow-analysis.md

 ### Types of Dataflow Analysis
 - **Reaching Definition Analysis:** tracks the definition of a variable and determines the points in the program where the definition "reaches" a particular use of the variable
 	- Used to identify variables that can be safely removed or optimized
-- **Liveness Analysis:** determines the points in the program where a variable is "live", meaning that its value is still needed for some future computation
+- **Liveness Analysis:** determines the points in the program where a variable is "live", meaning that its value is still needed for some future computation (it's considered dead otherwise)
 	- Used to identify variables that can be safely removed or optimized
 - **Available Expressions Analysis:** determines the points in the program where a particular expression is "available", meaning that its value has already been computed and can be reused
 	- Used to identify opportunities for common subexpression elimination